Mikołaj Grzelak

-Mikołaj Grzelak (born 20 June 1991) is a Polish professional footballer who plays as a defender for GKS Bełchatów.
+Mikołaj Grzelak (born 20 June 1991) is a Polish former professional footballer who played as a defender.
+He is currently the assistant manager of III liga club GKS Bełchatów.

 Career

-Grzelak made his Ekstraklasa debut in a 0–2 away loss against Górnik Zabrze on 2 November 2012, playing 9 minutes.
+Grzelak made his Ekstraklasa debut in a 0–2 away loss against Górnik Zabrze on 2 November 2012, playing nine minutes.

 He suffered a serious injury in a I liga match against Bruk-Bet Termalica Nieciecza on 12 July 2020.

 Grzelak returned to playing after 236 days of absence in a league fixture against Miedź Legnica on 5 March 2021.

 On 7 September 2022, he rejoined GKS Bełchatów, now in fifth division, on a deal until the end of the season.

+After retiring at the end of the 2024–25 season, Grzelak joined GKS's coaching staff as an assistant.